Ballsdex-Team/BallsDex-DiscordBot/docs/selfhosting/admin-panel/getting-started.md

 You should now be good to go.
 Run `docker compose up -d admin-panel` to start the admin panel (**if it was already running, restart it**), and open http://localhost:8000/ in your browser.
 Click the "Login with Discord" button and follow the steps.
 If you are the bot owner, then you will have the superuser status automatically assigned.

-> [!IMPORTANT]
+!!! success "Developer teams"
-> If the application is owned by a team, set `team-members-are-owners` to true in the config file, otherwise you won't get access.
+    If the application is owned by a team, set `team-members-are-owners` to true in the config file, otherwise you won't get access.

 # Using the panel